 We were thrilled with both the performance and the look of the Teva Tirra.

-- The sandal’s built-in footbed, which is integrated with the footwear’s midsole, features a shock-absorbing unit embedded in the heel zone.
+- The sandal’s built-in footbed, which is integrated with the footwear’s ethylene-vinyl acetate (EVA) midsole, features a shock-absorbing unit embedded in the heel zone called the brand’s very own Shoc Pad.
 This footbed is also odor-resistant, thanks to Microban’s antimicrobial tech.

-The Teva Tirra is a strappy sandal designed specifically for female hikers.
-It runs fairly true to size and is engineered to accommodate medium-width feet.
-It comes in sizes 5 through 11, with half sizes until 9.5.
+The Teva Tirra is a strappy, athletic sandal designed specifically for female hikers.
 Achieving a secure foot lockdown is made possible by the Tirra’s trio of straps which can be configured and fastened to the wearer’s desired fit.